Once Upon a Time in Hollywood Wins Big at 2020 Golden Globes

 During Sunday night's 2020 Golden Globes, Once Upon a Time in Hollywood won several trophies including Best Screenplay and Best Supporting Actor thanks to Brad Pitt's role.

-But towards the end of the evening, the critically acclaimed film for Best Picture Musical or Comedy.
+But towards the end of the evening, the critically acclaimed film officially won for Best Picture Musical or Comedy.

 While director and writer Quentin Tarantino was going to accept the trophy, he decided to switch things up and give producer David Hayman the floor.